-The Company has entered into interest rate cap and swap agreements for purposes of managing its exposure to interest rate fluctuations.
-These financial derivative agreements are designated as Cash Flow Hedges.
+The Group previously entered into interest rate cap and swap agreements for purposes of managing its exposure to interest rate fluctuations.

-On 29 November 2022, the Company entered into two interest rate cap agreements ("2022 Caps") with an initial total notional value of \$2,101 million to limit its exposure to changes in the variable interest rate on its Senior Secured Credit Facilities.
-Interest on the 2022 Caps began accruing on 30 December 2022 and the interest rate cap expires on 31 December 2024.
-The Company pays a fixed rate of 0.42% and receives a variable rate equal to the amount that the three-month SOFR rate exceeds 4.75%.
+On 29 November 2022, the Group entered into two interest rate cap agreements ("2022 Caps") with an initial total notional value of \$2,101 million to limit its exposure to changes in the variable interest rate on its Senior Secured Credit Facilities.
+Interest on the 2022 Caps began accruing on 30 December 2022 and the interest rate caps were due to expire on 31 December 2024.
+Under the terms of the interest rate caps, the Group had paid a fixed rate of 0.42% and received a variable rate equal to the amount that the three-month SOFR rate exceeds 4.75%.

-On 29 November 2022, the Company entered into an interest rate swap agreement ("2022 Swap") with an initial notional value of \$1,101 million to limit its exposure to changes in the variable interest rate on its Senior Secured Credit Facilities.
-Interest on the 2022 Swap begins accruing on 31 December 2024 and the interest rate swap expires on 30 September 2026.
-The Company will pay a fixed rate of 3.4% and receive a variable rate of interest equal to the three-month SOFR on the 2022 Swap.
+On 29 November 2022, the Group entered into an interest rate swap agreement ("2022 Swap") with an initial notional value of \$1,101 million to limit its exposure to changes in the variable interest rate on its Senior Secured Credit Facilities.
+Interest on the 2022 Swap was due to begin accruing on 31 December 2024 and the interest rate swap was due to expire on 30 September 2026.
+Under the terms of the interest rate swap, the Group would have paid a fixed rate of 3.4% and would have received a variable rate of interest equal to the three-month SOFR on the 2022 Swap.